textlab/glossa/README.md

 * Ruby >= 1.9.2 (>= 1.9.3 is recommended)
 * [The IMS Open Corpus Workbench (CWB)](http://cwb.sourceforge.net/)

+### Branches

+The GitHub repository contains two branches:

+* `coffeescript` is a stable version of Glossa that uses Ruby on Rails, CoffeeScript and an SQL database,
+* `master` is an early development version of Glossa that uses JRuby on Rails, ClojureScript and the OrientDB database.

 ### Install Ruby and Rails

 Unless you have Ruby >= 1.9.2 installed, you need to install it.
 The easiest way is to use the [Ruby Version Manager (RVM)](https://rvm.io/), which lets you install Ruby without root access to the server and run several Ruby versions side by side.
 Installation instructions can be found [here](https://rvm.io/rvm/install/).
-After installing RVM, get the latest Ruby version (2.2 at the time of writing):
+After installing RVM, get Ruby (version 2.2 at the time of writing):

-    rvm install 2.2
+    rvm install `cat .ruby-version`

-Set this version to be your default Ruby version:

-    rvm use 2.2 --default

-(or see [the RVM documentation](https://rvm.io/workflow/rvmrc/) about how to create an *.rvmrc* file in your application directory that will automatically switch to this version when you enter the directory).
+Note that other Ruby versions than the one indicated in `.ruby-version` may or may not work.

 ### Install the IMS Open Corpus Workbench (CWB)